apache/beam/src/documentation/io/built-in-hadoop.md

 #### Read data with configuration and key translation

-For example scenario: Beam `Coder` is not available for key class hence key translation is required.
+For example, a Beam `Coder` is not available for `Key` class, so key translation is required.

 ```java
 p.apply("read",